Defense of the Great Wall: Battle of Rehe

+32nd Infantry Regiment Commander Tanaka Seiichi and his troops capturing Gubeikou Pass on the Great Wall.

 The province of Rehe, on the northern side of the Great Wall, was the next target.
 Declaring the province to be historically a portion of Manchuria, the Japanese Army initially hoped to secure it through the defection of General Tang Yulin to the Manchukuo cause.
 When this failed, the military option was put into action.
 The Japanese army's Chief of Staff requested Emperor Hirohito's sanction for the 'strategic operation' against Chinese forces in Rehe.
 Hoping that it was the last of the army's operations in the area and that it would bring an end to the Manchurian matter, the Emperor approved, while stating explicitly that the army was not to go beyond the Great Wall.
 On February 23, 1933, the offensive was launched.
 On February 25, Chaoyang and Kailu were taken.
 On March 2, the Japanese 4th Cavalry Brigade encountered resistance from the forces of Sun Dianying, and after days of fighting, took Chifeng.
 On March 4, Japanese cavalry and the 1st Special Tank Company took Chengde the capital of Rehe.

 Falling back from Rehe, Wan Fulin's 32nd Army retreated to Lengkou Pass, while the 29th Army of General Song Zheyuan also fell back, Zhang Zuoxiang's 37th Division retreated to Xifengkou Pass, General Guan Linzheng's 25th Division to the Gubeikou Pass.

 On March 4, the 139th Division of the KMT 32nd Army managed to hold Lengkou Pass, and on March 7, the KMT 67th Army withstood attacks by the 16th Brigade of the Japanese 8th Division, at Gubeikou Pass.

 On March 9, Chiang Kai-shek held discussions with Zhang Xueliang in Baoding about resisting the Japanese invasion.
 Chiang Kai-shek began to relocate his forces away from his campaign against the Jiangxi Soviet, which would include the forces of Huang Jie, Xu Tingyao and Guan Linzheng.
 Chiang Kai-shek also called over Fu Zuoyi's 7th Army from Suiyuan.
 However, his actions were too late and the reinforcements were of insufficient strength to stop the Japanese advance.

 On March 11, Japanese troops pushed up to the Great Wall itself.
 On March 12, Zhang Xueliang resigned his post to He Yingqin who, as the new leader of the Northeastern Army, was assigned the duty of securing defensive positions along the Great Wall.